-By virtue of the direct, progressive nature of the step by step system, the number of stages in the network depends on the number of digits in the number.
+By virtue of the direct, progressive nature of the step-by-step system, the number of stages in the network depends on the number of digits in the number.
 Here, we have 4 stages (the line finder is not counted as a stage)-we'll see why in a moment.
+The number of selector stages (here, 3) is 2 less than the number of digits in the telephone numbers.

-We see that the connection involves 5 switches, a line finder, three selectors, and a connector
+We see that the connection involves 5 switches: a line finder, three selectors, and a connector